-Maybe we were just lucky, but the stereotypes we were warned about with this new “GenerationZ” did not prove to be accurate.
-Two 17-year-olds showed us they are incredibly hardworking, dedicated and driven, and they crave guidance in real-world professional experiences.
-They can learn almost anything and can be motivated to learn almost anything, but most companies are not providing experiences that actually motivate kids to want to learn more.
-They stick them in a cubicle with 10 boxes of envelopes and a stack of letters.
-At the end of the day, they learn how to run a postage machine.
+Maybe we were just lucky, but the stereotypes we were warned about with this new “Generation Z” did not prove to be accurate.
+These two 17-year-olds were incredibly hardworking, dedicated, and driven, and they both craved guidance from real-world professional experiences.
+We learned they were motivated to learn almost anything – if companies would just give them a chance.
+What companies tend to do with younger interns is put them in a cubicle with envelopes and a stack of letters to mail and at the end of the day, all they learn is how to run a postage machine.

 2.)
 We paid our interns more than minimum wage

 Most interns are given a generic “[email protected]” or [email protected] type of e-mail address but we know our interns are humans and would probably like to see their own name going back and forth in conversations online.
-Our interns were given a work email address personalized with their name, and were taught how to set themselves up on LinkedIn with student profiles so they could start following the colleges they’d like to attend.
+Our interns were given a work email address personalized with their names and were taught how to set themselves up on LinkedIn with student profiles so they could start following the colleges they’d like to attend.

-“This internship helped us connect to real business people with real business problems, and figure out ways to help them.
-We not only learned who to talk to at networking events, but how to talk to them,” says Thomas.
+“This internship helped us connect to real business people with real business problems, and figure out ways to help them,” said Thomas.
+“We not only learned who to talk to at networking events but how to talk to them.”